 I have come to realize that this, helping the homeless to rehabilitate their souls, is one of my main missions in life.
 I will most likely gain a lot of enemies, but I will also gain a lot of friends.
 Our current mission is this: “Strive to break barriers and produce results between those who want to give and those who need help.”
 I realize that this is a broad statement and that some of you reading this might think “how are they going to do that?”
 To be honest, I don’t know.
 You just have to keep watching to find out what we’ll do next.

-I have written a unique plan to help people who are homeless or living in poverty to be lifted out of their current situation (carrying them forward).
+I have written a unique plan to help people who are homeless or living in poverty to be lifted out of their current situation (success forward).
 I’ve reached out to a few large nonprofit “businesses”, but they are not interested.
 So, what does that mean?
 I’m thinking, they’re in it for the business of housing people.
 They don’t really want to “end” homelessness, for if homelessness was resolved, they wouldn’t have a job.

 I just don’t understand how politicians and these large nonprofit corporations can sit on their hands, expect things to get better, yet put so many road blocks in the way of those trying to better themselves.
-They preach:

 - Help your fellow neighbor and give to us.
 [And what do they do with the money I just donated?]